-There are no poisonous animals or insects in the Cook Islands.
+There are no poisonous animals or insects in the Cook Islands, and dengue fever is not indigenous here.
 We'd recommend you bring mosquito repellent, but all of our rooms are fully screened and we have the property sprayed regularly.

 Rarotonga has warm temperatures all year-round.
 But, as with other places, our summer is warmer than our winter.
 You can expect daytime winter temps of 27°c/80°f, and daytime summer temps of 32°c/88°f.